cs1060f25/graph-project/client/graph-project-react-app/README.md

 ## Firebase Setup

-Create a `.env` file in the root of this project with the following variables:
+Create a `.env` file in the `client/graph-project-react-app/` directory (same directory as this README) with the following variables:

 ```
 REACT_APP_FIREBASE_API_KEY=your-api-key-here